FBalzerMPE/imprs_sports_week/data/sport_descriptions/volleyball/specifications.md

 ### General

-- We'll try to use the two TUM beachvolleyball courts for simultaneous matches.
-If the TUM courts are not available, we'll set up our own court on the grass close by, and may vary the match length.
+- We'll try to use the two TUM beachvolleyball courts (courts 1 and 2) for simultaneous matches, plus two extra courts set up at the TUM football and running field (courts 3 and 4).
+- This means that you might play Volleyball on the grass, so please bring shoes that are suitable.
 - Each main team will send out NUM_SUBTEAMS subteams, with NUM_PLAYERS_SUBTEAM players on each subteam.
-The reserve players may support any of the subteams, and can be switched in at the rotations.
+- The reserve players may support any of the subteams, and can be switched in at the rotations.
 - Each subteam will play two matches, one against a different main team's subteam.

 ### Point scheme